andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 [For A Good Strftime](https://www.foragoodstrftime.com) contains a visually pleasant reference for `strftime` formatting strings and lets you build a live date format you can use application-wide.

-[Strftimer](http://strftimer.com) lets you paste in a real string representation of a date of time and returns the `strftime` date format string that would produce that formatting.
+[Strftimer](http://strftimer.com) lets you paste in a real string representation of a date or time and returns the `strftime` date format string that would produce that formatting.

 I can never remember the `Date` and `Time` formats that are provided by default, plus they were hard to find in the documents, so _I_ built a site that spells out the [Rails Date and Time formats](https://railsdatetimeformats.com).

 ## Why not?

 There’s no real performance harm in calling `strftime` in views.
-This is about about organisation and consistency.
+This is about organisation and consistency.